Mitchell van Rooijen: VVV-Venlo

 Van Rooijen moved to VVV-Venlo on 26 July 2021, signing a two-year contract with an option for an extra season.
 He made his debut on the first matchday of the 2021–22 season, starting in a 2–2 home draw against NAC Breda.
 On 5 November 2021, he scored his first goal for the club, equalizing in the home match against Jong Ajax, which would eventually finish in a 3–1 loss.
 He made 26 total appearances in his first season with VVV, scoring six goals.

+Van Rooijen left VVV at the end of the 2022–23 season, as his contract was not extended.

+Manchego Ciudad Real

+On 25 August 2023, Van Rooijen signed with Spanish fourth-tier Segunda Federación club Manchego Ciudad Real.
+He made his debut for the club on 3 September, coming on as a substitute in the 59th minute as Manchego lost 1–0 to Águilas.
+He was a regular starter throughout the season, during which Manchego suffered relegation to the Tercera Federación.

+TOP Oss

+On 28 June 2024, Van Rooijen returned to the Netherlands, signing for Eerste Divisie club TOP Oss on a two-year deal.